 Has Your Loved One Suffered Harm in a Maryland Nursing Home?

 If you have a loved one in a Maryland nursing home, and you believe that they have not been provided with adequate medical treatment, or you suspect that they are a victim of abuse or neglect, contact a dedicated personal injury attorney.
 You may be entitled to monetary compensation based on the nursing home’s failure to provide the necessary level of care.
-The skilled personal injury and wrongful death attorneys at the Maryland-based law firm of Lebowitz & Mzhen, LLC have decades of experience representing nursing home residents and their families against neglectful and abusive nursing home employees.
+The skilled personal injury and wrongful death attorneys at the Maryland-based law firm of Lebowitz & Mzhen Personal Injury Lawyers have decades of experience representing nursing home residents and their families against neglectful and abusive nursing home employees.
 Call 410-654-3600 today to schedule a free consultation with a dedicated personal injury advocate.

 More Blog Posts: